- You’re going for the beach, healthy lifestyle and farmers markets. Here’s some of West LA for now, stay posted for more.

 see & do

 Santa Monica Farmers Market Once you visit the market, almost any time of year, you will most likely feel that it puts your local market to shame, especially if you live in a cold weather climate.
-Open Wednesday and Saturday mornings, the earlier you go the better.
+The largest and best one is open Wednesday and Saturday mornings, the earlier you go the better.
 Don’t miss Wieser farms for melons, Harry’s Berries for the mara des bois (wild strawberries), figs and mulberries when they are in season and almost anything else you can think of.
+There’s also a smaller on on Main Street on Sundays with more food vendors and stands than the others as well as a smaller one in Venice on Fridays.

 The Steps Located where the Palisades meets Santa Monica, it is an exercise hub and feels like an outdoor stair master.
 There are two sets of steps, about a three-minute walk apart with the one farther south being steeper and more difficult than the northern wooden ones.
 Head north on 7th street and take the first left past San Vicente to find them.